-Wright awarded membership in the prestigious organization devoted to the study of Sherlock Holmes, The Baker Street Irregulars.
+Wright was awarded membership in the prestigious organization devoted to the study of Sherlock Holmes, The Baker Street Irregulars.

-Its membership has included Franklin D. Roosevelt, Harry Truman, Christopher Morley and Isaac Asimov, Ellery Queen, Rex Stout along many other notables.
+Its membership has included Franklin D. Roosevelt, Harry Truman, Christopher Morley and Isaac Asimov, Ellery Queen, Rex Stout along with many other notables.

-Often interviewed amid newspapers and periodicals, Wright has appeared on shows hosted by Larry King, Oprah Winfrey, Carole Hemmingway, John Kobyltd and Ken Champou along with many other television and radio news anchors and reporters.
+Often interviewed amid newspapers and periodicals, Wright has appeared on shows hosted by Larry King, Oprah Winfrey, Carole Hemmingway, John Kobyltd, and Ken Champou along with many other television and radio news anchors and reporters.

 Wright has co-authored The Sherlock Holmes Cookbook and Enter the Lion: a Posthumous Memoir of Mycroft Holmes.

 Wright contributed a regular column to Mystery Magazine.